This section describes how to restore a domain configurations from an XML file for guest domains and for the control (primary) domain.

 After the system reboots, the following commands bind and restart the ldg1 and ldg2 domains:

-# ldm bind ldg1 # ldm start ldg1 # ldm bind ldg2 # ldm start ldg2
+primary# ldm bind ldg1 primary# ldm start ldg1 primary# ldm bind ldg2 primary# ldm start ldg2